JakubSmid/SlicerSEEG/README.md

 - [x] fix memory leakage after deleting nodes from slicer
 - [x] warning if there is no bolt around the input fiducial
 - [x] fix error when extending the curve outside of the image / moving the electrode outside of the image
+- [ ] critical error when shifting contacts after renaming estimated contacts (observe renaming of the control points and disable shifting widget on rename??)
+- [ ] cannot make window smaller due to the minimum size of the widgets

 # Finalization
 - [x] add parameters into the parameter node and check scene saving